Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 This site was tested on the Chrome browser and on multiple mobile devices (iPhone 5, 6, 7, 8, iPad, Ipad-pro, Iphone X, Moto G4, Galaxy S5, Pixel 2 and Pixel2XL) to ensure compatibility and responsiveness.

 Testing problems I encountered:
-* Everytime I tested the responsiveness on all devices, I discovered something was off in the font-size on small devices, especially on the iPhone5.
+* Everytime I tested the responsiveness on the different devices, I discovered something was off in the font-size on small devices, especially on the iPhone5.
-I adjusted the font sizes H1 and H4 on the Home page and made them responsive.
+I adjusted the font sizes H1 and H4 to 12px in the media query @media (max-width: 760px) and (min-width: 300px) and made them responsive.
 * Downloading my CV gave a "failed- No File" error.
-I discovered that I had my href source wrongly typed. href="../assets/cv/cvmarjolein.pdf" instead of href="assets/cv/cvmarjolein.pdf".
+I discovered that I had my href code wrongly typed. href="../assets/cv/cvmarjolein.pdf" instead of href="assets/cv/cvmarjolein.pdf".
 * Using justify for my main text did not look good on smaller screens.
-So I changed it to left-align which looked better.
+So I changed it to left-align which looked visually better.
 * With the W3C HTML validation tool I checked my HTML code and had a few errors like: "the element button must not appear as a descendant of the a element".
-So I removed the button for downloading my CV.
+So I removed the button that I orginally had for downloading my CV.
-And I did not put the language in my NL-index.html to lang="nl"
+And I forgot to change the language in my NL-index.html to lang="nl"
 * With the W3C validator for CSS I discovered no errors.

 **Deployment**